-A traumatic brain injury, or TBI, is a type of serious brain injury that occurs when the head is suddenly and forcefully hit or violently agitated (as with whiplash, for example).
+A traumatic brain injury, or TBI, is a type of serious brain injury that occurs when the head is suddenly and forcefully hit or violently agitated (e.g. whiplash).
 In this type of injury, a violent impact damages or otherwise affects the brain.

 Traumatic brain injuries are generally categorized as either mild, moderate, or severe.

-Moderate TBIs may cause a loss of consciousness of 30 minutes to six hours, as well as a moderate mental status change—usually confusion, and possibly, behavioral, cognitive, or physical changes and complications.
+Moderate TBIs may cause a loss of consciousness of 30 minutes to six hours and a moderate mental status change—usually confusion and possibly, behavioral, cognitive, or physical changes and complications.